raniaezzo/DrawingROIs/drawingSurfaceRetROISV1-V3.md

-# Drawing Retinotopic Regions of Interest (ROIs) on Freesurfer Surface <!-- omit in toc -->
+# Drawing Retinotopic Regions of Interest (V1-V3) on Freesurfer Surface <!-- omit in toc -->

 Please contact Rania Ezzo (rania.ezzo@nyu.edu) for any questions or suggestions.
 Date: Jan 24, 2025